addyosmani/backbone-fundamentals/backbone-fundamentals.md

 In this particular app, note that Controllers don't add a great deal to the overall workflow.
 In general, Marionette's philosophy on routers is that they should be an afterthought in the implementation of applications.
 Quite often, we've seen developers abuse Backbone's routing system by making it the sole controller of the entire application workflow and logic.

-This inevitably leads to mashing every possible combination of code in to the router methods - view creation, model loading, coordinating different parts of the app, etc. Developers such as Derick view this as a violation of the [single-responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) (SRP) and separation of concerns.
+This inevitably leads to mashing every possible combination of code into the router methods - view creation, model loading, coordinating different parts of the app, etc. Developers such as Derick view this as a violation of the [single-responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) (SRP) and separation of concerns.

 Backbone's router and history exist to deal with a specific aspect of browsers - managing the forward and back buttons.
 Marionette's philosophy is that it should be limited to that, with the code that gets executed by the navigation being somewhere else.
 This allows the application to be used with or without a router.
 We can call a controller's "show" method from a button click, from an application event handler, or from a router, and we will end up with the same application state no matter how we called that method.